PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 ---
 layout: blog
-title: 'New in Kubernetes v1.22: alpha support for using swap memory'
+title: 'New in PlaidCloud v1.22: alpha support for using swap memory'
 date: 2021-08-09
 slug: run-nodes-with-swap-alpha
 ---